alchemyplatform/aa-sdk/site/smart-accounts/light-account/index.md

 ### Modular 6900 Accounts (Coming Soon)

 We're pioneering the future of modular smart accounts with [EIP-6900](https://www.alchemy.com/blog/account-abstraction-erc-6900/?a=ak-docs).
-We're developing a [Modular Account](./modular-account.md) to support EIP-6900 coming soon.
+We're developing a [Modular Account](../modular-account/) to support EIP-6900 coming soon.
 Light Account is designed with that future in mind.
 It is forward-compatible with EIP-6900 so you can upgrade it to 6900-compatible account once the Modular Account is ready.

-## Using Light Account

-The code snippet below demonstrates how to use Light Account with Account Kit.
-It creates a Light Account and sends a `UserOperation` from it:

-<<< @/snippets/aa-alchemy/light-account.ts

 ## Developer Links